Applying for a job at the council

-If for any reason you are unable to apply for a position online, you can request the Job Pack and Application Form by contacting us online.
+If for any reason you are unable to apply for a position online, you can request the Job Pack and Application Form by Contact us form.

 Your application should address the criteria mentioned in the Person Specification as your selection for interview will be based solely on the information contained in your application form.
 It is not sufficient to say you match the criteria - you must provide examples where you can.